HongY23/SCMCCA/README.md

 algorithm to solve it.

 Downstream integrative analyses , such as joint clustering, are available based on the canonical results of SCMCCA.

+# Installation
+Extract the ZIP file (or clone the git repository).
+Then add the SCMCCA-main/ folder to your path in MATLAB.

+You can also use the "Set Path" dialog in MATLAB, or run the addpath function from your command window or startup script.